Walk-In Wellness Clinic

 - Available to any individual in British Columbia (age 16+) who is experiencing stress or having difficulty coping at this time.

-- Operating hours are Tuesdays between 10 am and 4 pm.
+- Operating hours are Tuesdays between 10 am, and 4 pm and select Thursdays between 10 am and 4 pm.

 - The walk-in well-being clinic provides clients with support, tools, and resources on topics such as depression, anxiety, stress, self-care, substance use, and relationships.